 How does a center pay for the food for their first month on the program?

-The first month the center pays for the food and keeps track of the number of meals served to children.
+In the first month, the center pays for the food and keeps track of the number of meals served to children.

-When does a center receive their first reimbursement check?
+When does a center receive its first reimbursement check?

 The first reimbursement check is received approximately 1.5 months after starting the program.
-Before the end of the second month, the center will have their first reimbursement check direct-deposited into their bank account.
+Before the end of the second month, the center will have its first reimbursement check direct-deposited into their bank account.